Neutis/neutis-docs/docs/hardware-integration/fel.md

 There are many ways of entering FEL mode:

 * By pressing a special button.
-* Over serial console by sending '1' character during power-up.
 * Using a special SD card image which just jumps to FEL.
 * By having no valid boot image.

 !!! note
     The FEL pin by default is pulled high.
-However, when you push 'U-BOOT' button on your Neutis, the pin becomes low.
+However, when you push 'U-BOOT' button on your Neutis Devboard, the pin becomes low.

 ## How do we flash software?